qt333/GangstaMonkeyBot/README.md

 ## 📕 [Session](sessions/session_example.json)
-For each session, you should create a json file in `sessinos/` folder with your auth data (detailed instruction will be below in [Full Guide](docs/guide.md) how to get this data):
+For each session, you should create a json file in `sessinos/` folder with your auth data (detailed instruction will be below in [Full Guide](docs/guide.md) how to get this data).
+Supported `proxy` formats: scheme://hostname:port, scheme://user:password@hostname:port, or leave it blank: ""
 ```json
 {
   "init_data": "user=%7B%22first_name%22%3A%22%F0%9F%90%A4%22last_name%22%3A%22%22%2C%22username%22%3A%22%22%2C%22language_code%22%3A%22ru%22%7D&chat_instance=233190&chat_type=group&start_param=752&auth_date=1728501985&hash=6251751a478778e6c2dd",